Harlow: Redevelopment and expansion

-The south of the town centre also underwent major regeneration, with the new Civic Centre being built and the town's famous Water Gardens being redeveloped in the 2000s, a landscape listed by English Heritage.
-Despite this development, the main shopping area of the town has been stagnating for some time, not helped by the closure of two of the Harvey Centre's anchor tenants – BHS and M&S.
+The south of the town centre also underwent major regeneration, with the new Civic Centre being built and the town's Water Gardens being redeveloped in the 2000s, a landscape listed by English Heritage.

-In 2004, Harlow businessman Mo Ghadami won his High Court case to block a multimillion-pound extension of the town's Harvey Centre.
-The Iranian-born entrepreneur, who presented his case in person, persuaded Mr Justice Richards to quash Harlow DC's grant of planning permission for the development.
-In his judgment he backed Mr Ghadami's claim of 'apparent bias or predetermination' in the decision, as a result of the continued participation of Michael Garnett, the chairman of the planning committee, in the planning process after he had attempted in telephone calls to persuade Mr Ghadami to consent to the scheme.

 In 2011, the government announced the creation of an enterprise zone in the town.
 Harlow Enterprise Zone consists of two separate sites under development, at Templefields and London Road, with the London Road site divided into north and south business parks.

 In 2022, Harlow Council was awarded £23.7 million from the government's Towns Fund to be used for several large investments in the town.
 These include the development of a new bus station and transport hub, regeneration of Broad Walk in the town and a new sustainable transport corridor between the town centre and Harlow Town station.
 The majority of these works are underway as of mid 2024, with completion of the programme expected by March 2026.

+In 2017, the government designated the "Harlow and Gilston Garden Town" as an initiative to provide new housing in the area around Harlow, including on land beyond the current district boundaries in the neighbouring Epping Forest District and north of the River Stort around the village of Gilston in East Hertfordshire.
+Planning permission for 10,000 homes and supporting infrastructure in the Gilston area was granted in 2025.

 Permitted development (office to residential) flats

-A government policy to allow developers to convert office space to residential has led to a proliferation of new 'rabbit hutch'-sized flats, which are then let to London-borough waiting-list families.
+A government policy to allow developers to convert office space to residential has been criticised for leading to a proliferation of new 'rabbit hutch'-sized flats, which are then let to London-borough waiting-list families.
 These are erected under permitted development rights which mean the local authority cannot refuse planning permission.